-MPG has no predetermined view about taking into account labour standards, environmental, social, ethical issues in selecting, retaining and realising any investment in the initial property by the Trust.
+MPG has no predetermined view about taking into account labour standards, environmental, social ethical issues in selecting, retaining and realising any investment in the Properties by the Trust.
 MPG may take into account any one or a combination of these issues of which it becomes aware if that issue or those issues may financially affect the investment.

-Cooling Off Period
+Cooling-Off Period

-Investors should note that the investment in the Trust is an Illiquid Investment and there is no cooling off period.
+Investors should note that the investment in the Trust is an Illiquid Investment.